-A student who has been prevented through illness or other unavoidable and unforeseen circumstances from completing any assessment task, other than a formal examination, by the first day of the examination period may apply for a SET.
+A student who has been prevented through illness or other unavoidable and unforeseen circumstances from completing an assessment task, other than a formal examination, by the maximum extension date.
 SETs are rarely granted in Law.
-Applications are granted at the discretion of the Course Coordinator (as the HOS delegate) and if approved, will likely result in the student receiving a new assignment question.
-The maximum time allowed for SET is the last day of the teaching period in the following trimester, however this decision is also at the discretion of the Course Coordinator.
-If you only require a routine extension during the teaching period, and the new due date does NOT extend into the exam period (even if your unit has no exams) then you should apply for a normal Assignment Extension through AskUNE, rather than a SET.
+Applications are granted at the discretion of the Course Coordinator (as the HOS delegate and your Unit Coordinator) and if approved. will likely result in the student receiving a new assignment question.
+The maximum time allowed for SET is the last day of the teaching period in the following trimester, however this decision is also at the discretion of the Course/Unit Coordinator, All applications must be include documentation that supports and extended period of extension - any applications without supporting documentation, will not be approved.